dsavransky/EXOSIMS/documentation/quickstart.rst

 Step 3
 -------

 Now we can describe the actual instrument.
 We wish to model a 4 meter diameter, unobscured primary.
 Our coronagraph will have an inner working angle of 100 mas and an outer working angle of 1 arcsecond, with a constant contrast of :math:`10^{-11}`.
+We will assume a modest post-processing factor of 0.1 (meaning that we can reduce residual speckle noise by one order of magnitude via post-processing).
 The JSON script now looks like this:

 .. code-block:: json